AskerDyne/proto/CONTRIBUTING.md

 *With a sprinkling aid from others who rightfully get attribution and credit*!

- The mission is simple; explore the cutting edge, push boundaries of what I know, and pave the way for groundbreaking innovations or OSS that goes towards [FoxLabs](https://foxlabs.cloud).
+The mission is simple; explore the cutting edge, push boundaries of what I know, and pave the way for groundbreaking innovations or OSS that go towards [FoxLabs](https://foxlabs.cloud).

-*Each prototype can be found within it's own designated folder for management purposes*.
+*Each prototype can be found within its own designated folder for management purposes*.

 ## 🥂 How To Contribute
 Thank you for investing your time in contributing to the ProtoStation.
 Any contribution you make will be reflected in the Contributors segment prior to this.